LGBTQ culture in Baltimore: History

 The Hippo, a gay club in Baltimore, announced that it would close in 2015 after 43 years in business.

 On June 13, 2016, a candlelight vigil was held at the Ynot lot in Station North to honor the 49 victims of the Orlando nightclub shooting.

 In 2018, Baltimore Mayor Catherine Pugh signed an executive order granting recognition of LGBT-owned businesses in Baltimore.
 This order places LGBT-owned businesses in the same category as women-owned and minority-owned businesses in Baltimore that are granted certain percentages of city incentives and product or service work on city contracts.

 Club Bunns, a gay club near Lexington Market that attracted a gay black male clientele, closed in February 2019 after 30 years in business.

 In February 2019, a lesbian radical feminist from Baltimore named Julia Beck was removed from Mayor Catherine Pugh's LGBTQ Commission due to her belief that "People who call themselves transgender women are male."
 Her decision to forgo use of preferred gender pronouns rankled other members of the commission.
 During the controversy, Beck received death and rape threats.
 Beck was replaced on the commission by Ava Pipitone, a transgender woman.
 Pipitone is the executive director of the Baltimore Transgender Alliance (BTA).
 Pipitone now goes by the name Kodah Pipitone and uses he/him pronouns.

 In 2019, one of Baltimore's largest gay nightclubs, Grand Central, announced that it was closing upon purchase by new owners.
 Grand Central had been located at 1001-1003 N. Charles Street in Mount Vernon.

 In March 2019, it was announced that one of the earliest gay gathering spots in Baltimore faces the possibility of demolition.
 The former Martick’s Restaurant Français, a restaurant that served French cuisine and attracted a bohemian and gay clientele, is now vacant.
 Once a speakeasy during Prohibition, Martick's has been visited by Billie Holiday, Leonard Bernstein, and John Waters.
-During the 1950s and 1960s, the restaurant was popular with artists, jazz musicians, gay men, lesbians, bisexuals, crossdressers, transgender and intersex patients of Johns Hopkins Hospital physician John Money, and many others.
+During the 1950s and 1960s, the restaurant was popular with artists, jazz musicians, gay men, lesbians, bisexuals, crossdressers, transgender and intersex patients of Johns Hopkins Hospital psychologist John Money, and many others.
 It is one of the oldest pre-Civil War buildings in Baltimore.
 The building is located at 214 W. Mulberry St. and there are plans to build a 6-story $30 million apartment complex at the site.
 Efforts to appeal to the Baltimore’s Commission for Historical and Architectural Preservation (CHAP) have been unsuccessful.

 Gayborhood

 During the 1970s, Mount Vernon began to form into a gay village for Baltimore with the establishment of the Gay and Lesbian Community Center of Baltimore (GLCCB) in 1977, now known as the Pride Center of Maryland.
-LGBT milestones included the first Pride parade in 1975, and the creation of the GLCCB Health Clinic in 1980.
+LGBTQ milestones included the first Pride parade in 1975, and the creation of the GLCCB Health Clinic in 1980.